murrayace/EMS/README.md

 ## Introduction
 An employee management system designed to facilitate the management of employee information within an organization.
 This system is built using Java, JSP, Servlets, CRUD operations, and SQL.

+## Roles
+1. **System manager:**
+- Search and update informations about branch manger, branch, group and employees.
+- Create and delete branch manger, branch, group and employees.
+- Move out employees and search their move out records.
+- Search and delete employee absence records.

+2. **Branch manager:**
+- Search informations about branch manger, branch, group and employees.
+- Register and search employee absence records.

+3. **Branch:**
+- Each branch has a branch manager.
+- At least one group in each branch.

+4. **Group:**
+- At least one employee in each group.

+5. **Employee:**

 ## Features
 - **Create:** Add new employee records.
 - **Read:** View existing employee details.